Changing the rules of low-cost flying

 Over the course of a series of workshops, we defined Vueling’s multiple touchpoints and how the brand would be brought to life.
 From this important research stage, we built a compelling customer experience that extends from the moment they buy their ticket to touchdown.

 Adopting the simple ethos that cheap flights don’t have to mean lower standards, we created a brand idea that embraced simplicity and straightforwardness as well as a quirky and down-to-earth personality.
-We called it ‘Espritu Vueling’.
+We called it ‘Espíritu Vueling’.

 A bi-lingual brand

 With ambitions that reached beyond Spain, it was vital that the brand embraced the English language.
-The name Vueling itself is a composite word, made by joining ‘vuel’ the Spanish for fly and the ‘ing’ from flying.
+The name Vueling itself is a composite word, made by joining ‘vuel’ from the Spanish word for fly and the ‘ing’ from flying.

 From this unexpected starting point, we developed an amalgamation of the two languages that has become a fun and friendly tone of voice that is completely aligned with the positioning.